 Brock Peters is senior director of research at Complete Genomics, where he has worked for nearly 12 years.
 He received his Ph.D. from Johns Hopkins University School of Medicine and previously was part of a team that catalogued cancer gene mutations at Genentech.
 An expert in cancer genetics, he is enthusiastic about the power of WGS to advance oncology, showing correlation between mutation profiles of cancer tumors and the kinds of drugs that are most effective.

-Along with CSO Dr. Rade Drmanac and Ou Wang in BGI Research, he has focused on enabling a perfect genome and recently introduced a new technique called stLFR, which achieves affordable sequencing, haplotyping, and de novo assembly using unique co-barcoded second-generation sequencing reads from long DNA molecules. stLFR has already revealed parts of genomes not found in the reference genome.
+Along with CSO Dr. Rade Drmanac, he has focused on enabling a perfect genome and recently introduced a new technique called stLFR, which achieves affordable sequencing, haplotyping, and de novo assembly using unique co-barcoded second-generation sequencing reads from long DNA molecules. stLFR has already revealed parts of genomes not found in the reference genome.
 Dr. Peters has used the technology to sequence a variety of genomes, including one very special subject – his dog, Jackson.